 OR

 It’s an historic day, whereby we will celebrate one of life’s greatest moments.
-We are here to acknowledge a powerful connection that already exists between them Parker and August.
+We are here to acknowledge a powerful connection that already exists between them.

-The happy couple wish to confirm their union of love publicly and share this treasured moment with the ones (family & friends) that matter the most to them – that’s you all.
+The happy couple wish to confirm their union of love publicly and share this treasured moment with family & friends that matter the most to them – that’s you all.

-This joyous and memorable occasion, which has great significance for us all, is possible because of your presence.
+This joyous occasion has great significance for us all.
+It is possible because of your presence.
 Thank you for being here on this wonderful day.

 So, let’s start with a warm welcome to the official witnesses…

-Because you are the witnesses of the happy couple, you are ready to sign their lives away and say; “yes they do!”
+You are their ride or die, who is ready to sign their lives away and say; “yes they do!”

 RING BEARER